PowerPoint presentations for teaching the Bible to children

 £5.00

-A Bible story PowerPoint presentation: Solomon’s temple
+A Bible story PowerPoint presentation: Jesus heals Peter’s mother-in-law, and heals many others.

-(11 slides)
+(9 slides)

 Price includes a free upgrade if/when a new version becomes available.